kloimhardt/bb-web/README.md

 You can also edit the file `server.clj`.
 Maybe change the server greeting text.
 To see the effect, stop the server in the console by pressing `Ctrl+C` and restart with `bb server.clj`.

+Further down, you will learn how to run other client code examples.

 ## Rationale of bb-web
 It shows some of the good Clojure stuff: same language on the client and the server, Hiccup syntax, Reagent's clean client state management, hot reloading (at least a glimpse).